 When you have an infected piercing, your first thought might be to take your jewelry out.
 While that might seem like the best thing to do, it's best to leave this to your doctor.
-If your piercing is actually infected, and you remove the jewelry on your own, the bacteria and pus can get locked inside if the hole closes up.
+If your piercing is actually infected, and you remove the jewelry on your own, you may spread the bacteria.
 Instead, see a dermatologist, who will likely swab the area for a culture and start a course of topical and/or oral antibiotics to treat the infected skin piercing.
 Your derm will likely also want to monitor the area for potential abscess formation throughout your treatment plan.
-To learn more, we spoke to two dermatologists, Y. Claire Chang, and Alicia Zalka.
+To learn more, we spoke to two dermatologists, Y. Claire Chang and Alicia Zalka.

 Meet the Expert

 - Y. Claire Chang, MD, is a board-certified cosmetic dermatologist at Union Square Laser Dermatology in Manhattan.